txopen/histoc/paper/paper.md

 ## Input data

 Input data used on this package's functions, regarding either candidates or donors information, when provided by the user must have the exact same format as the example data available.
 Furthermore, [{simK}](https://github.com/txopen/simK) [@simK] package allows to generate synthetic data both for candidates and donors that can be used with {histoc}.

+## Bug reports and contributions

+Reports on any bug encountered or any request for a new feature, are welcomed with a minimal reproducible example of your R code through the link package website [report a bug](https://github.com/txopen/histoc/issues), available at the package website [@histoc]

 # Funding